edgi-govdata-archiving/wayback/README.md

 * Refine the database schema for Pages, Snapshots, and Diffs, to be shared with the Rails app in web-monitoring-db.
-* Build a tool for downloading captured HTML from Verisionista and registering Snapshots.
+* Build a tool for downloading captured HTML from Versionista and registering Snapshots.
 * Do the same for the Internet Archive.
 * Build a tool for parsing HTML dumps from PageFreezer and registering